alcarruth/db_worm/README.md

-# DB WORM
+# `db_worm`

-DB WORM, short for database websocket object relational mapping, is an attempt to map a PostgreSQL database straight through to the browser by using pure Coffeescript, JSON data and remote method invocation over websockets.
-This is a companion project to my ws_rmi (websocket remote method invocation) project.
+Package `db_worm`, short for *database websocket object relational mapping*, is a tool which maps PostgreSQL databases to server-side objects and then on to browser side object stubs using pure Coffeescript, JSON data and my companion project `ws_rmi` which provides remote method invocation over websockets.

-## db_orm

-The general idea is that the database table definitions are represented by subclasses of Table and Table_Row classes.
-These subclassess are generated automatically by the db_orm portion of the project.
-My goal is to abstract away the complexity of the process as possible allowing the table definitions to resemble SQL definitions as much as possible.

 I'm using my
 [Tickets-R-Us](https://github.com/alcarruth/fullstack-p3-item-catalog)
 database to exercise this code.
-I developed the tickets project using a stack consisting of python, sql_alchemy, psycopg2 and flask.
-It worked well but I felt that a pure coffeescript approach might allow for cleaner code.
-I still do.
+I developed the tickets project using a stack consisting of `python`, `sql_alchemy`, `psycopg2` and `flask`.
+It worked well but I felt that I could do better using just coffeescript, JSON and `ws_rmi`.
+(I still do :-)

+The implementation of `db_worm` is divided into two parts: `db_orm` and `db_rmi` which handle, obviously enough, the object relational mapping and the remote method invocation aspects, respectively.

+## `db_orm`

+The general idea is that the database table definitions are represented by subclasses of `Table` and `Table_Row` classes.
+These subclassess are generated automatically by the `db_orm` portion of the project.
+My goal is to abstract away the complexity of the process allowing the table definitions to resemble SQL definitions as much as possible.

 The code below is pure coffeescript but reads much like an SQL table definition.
 It's easy for the user to write and it's easy (effortless, actually) for the db_orm code to parse.

 ```